lowderchris/fluxon-mhd/doc/mac_install_gilly.md

     ``conda create -n fluxenv``
     ``conda activate fluxenv``
     - If you are using an Apple Silicon M1/M2 architecture, please see the footnotes.
-  - navigate to the fluxpipe directory and install the package by running
+  - navigate to the fluxpype directory and install the package by running
     ``pip install -e .``